Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Methods

-However, before applying the superposition principle, we need to amend the active nodes' displacements because they are constrained to the load condition but also influence each other.
-For instance, if all the active nodes' displacements are initialized such that they only move along the z direction \textit{i.e.} $\mathbf{u^k} = [0,0,dz]$, and considering nodes are affected by other active nodes, then the following equation holds:
+{However, before applying the superposition principle by using the active nodes' initial displacement $\mathbf{u^k_i}$, we need to amend them to virtual displacements under the virtual loads because they not only are constrained by external loads but also influence each other.
+For instance, if all the active nodes' displacements are initialized such that they only move along the z direction \textit{i.e.} $\mathbf{u^k} = [0,0,dz]$, the following equation holds:}